 - Classes focus on improving basic skills:

-- These classes help you be prepared for the GED® test.
+- These classes help you prepare for the GED® test.

-- If you are 16 or 17 years old, you must obtain an official release from your high school and submit it to the college’s admission office before registering for classes.
+- If you are 16 or 17, you have to get an official release from your high school.
+Submit it to the college’s admission office before registering for classes.

 Steps to enroll

 - You’ll have to set up an admissions account with your personal email and a password.